Dolman House (Boys Years 6 – Year 10)

 Telephone: +44 (0) 1759 321215

-Miss Thackray has studied Art and Design at York St Johns University and more recently Boarding Management at Roehampton University.
-Miss Thackray is currently sharing her home at Faircote with her little sausage dog, Maggie.
+Miss Thackray has studied Art and Design at York St John University and more recently Boarding Management at Roehampton University.
+Miss Thackray lives at Faircote with her husband Paul and their little sausage dog, Maggie.

-Non-Resident House Tutors: Mrs L E Everatt, Miss B E Rees
+Non-Resident House Turors: Mrs L E Everatt, Miss B E Rees

 Day Matron: Mrs J C Speight